 “It’s so important to separate financial accounts when you’re separating from a spouse,” Weston says.

 For more details on handling money matters in the event of divorce, read: “10 Financial Moves That Keep You Sane During a Divorce.”

-Are you a senior or know one who could use some help managing finances?
-Share this article with them.
+Do you know a senior who could use some help managing finances?
+Share this article with him or her.
 And be sure to share your thoughts on the subject with us on our Facebook page.